Positioning of the Master Design

 Storytelling

-Students apply storytelling, in which their design plays a central role, to reflect upon and tell about their design research.
-In-depth research, in which literature is read and experts interviewed, forms the own frame of thinking for each student.
+Students apply storytelling, in which their design plays a central role, to reflect upon and share their design research.
+In-depth research, in which literature is read and experts interviewed, forms the frame of thinking for each student.
 At various moments during their process, students share their motivations, choices, and goals.
-They do so through different media, such as a living atlas, blog post or presentation.
+They do so through different media.
 A common characteristic is that text, images, sound etc. are seen as equally valid resources, and that medium and design support the narrative.

-Involving participants in the development of their design, requires an open approach.
-Using their documented research, they make arguments for an accountable way of getting to their design goal.
+Using their documented research, students make arguments for an accountable way of getting to their design goal.
 As they progress through the programme, students increasingly find their own voice within a convincing and engaging form of storytelling.

 New Practices